Graphite2213/SNSWiki-Pages/en/README.md

 - All large claims made need to be backed by a [source](#izvori).

+- All images added to the `Images` folder need to be copyright free/free use.
+If you add any images covered by copyright you need explicit permission from the author.

 ## This  folder (`/en/`)<a name="folder"></a>

 ### `en-meta.json` file